 Bake for about 30 mins.
 Cool in the pan before slicing (or, if desperate, slice warm, take the whole pan with you out the door and dish up when you get wherever you’re going).

-I’ve never tried freezing this one (it goes before I get to that bit), but I can’t see why it wouldn’t freeze okay for up to a month.
+I’ve never tried freezing this one (it’s always eaten before I get to that bit), but I can’t see why it wouldn’t freeze okay for up to a month.